zzhikai/tp/docs/DeveloperGuide.md

    4. Other incorrect delete commands to try: `delete`, `delete 1 1`, `delete x`, (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Sorting list of applicants

+1. Adding a skill to an applicant while all applicants are being shown in the *GUI*.

+    1. Prerequisites: List all applicants using the `list` command.
+Multiple applicants in the list.
+       If list is empty, sorting will have no result but sorting is still available.

+    2. Test case: `sort f/name o/asc`<br>
+       Expected: A temporary sorted list of applicants will show with applicants sorted in ascending alphabetical order with their names.

+    3. Test case: `sort f/name o/desc`<br>
+       Expected: A temporary sorted list of applicants will show with applicants sorted in descending alphabetical order with their names.

+    4. Test case: `sort f/job o/asc`<br>
+       Expected: A temporary sorted list of applicants will show with applicants sorted in ascending alphabetical order with the job they applied to.

+    5. Test case: `sort f/email o/asc`<br>
+       Expected: A temporary sorted list will not be shown.
+Error details shown in the status message.

+    6. Other incorrect delete commands to try: `sort f/skill o/asc`, `sort f/job o/ascending`, `sort name asc`<br>
+       Expected: Similar to previous.

 ### Clearing the application

 1. Clearing all applicants from LinkedOUT when multiple applicants are being shown in the *GUI*